Codesai/website/_posts/2014-12-02-practising-mob-programming.md

 <img src="/assets/mobProg1.jpg"/>

-In the past edition of Socrates UK, I met <a title="Gianfranco Alongi" href="https://twitter.com/gfalongi" **Topshelf**>Gianfranco Alongi</a> who told us about his team's experience with  <a title="Mob Programming site" href="http://mobprogramming.org/" **Topshelf**>Mob Programming</a>.
+In the past edition of Socrates UK, I met <a title="Gianfranco Alongi" href="https://twitter.com/gfalongi" >Gianfranco Alongi</a> who told us about his team's experience with <a title="Mob Programming site" href="http://mobprogramming.org/" >Mob Programming</a>.
 It was the first time I heard about it.
 As the site says, Mob programming is _people working at the same time, in the same space, at the same computer, on the same thing._ Gianfranco said it was very useful for them.

 At the beginning of November three of my fellow craftsmen and I joined a team of other 12 developers to work on a new project.
-We are building a <a title="DMS" href="http://en.wikipedia.org/wiki/Dealership_management_system" **Topshelf**>DMS</a> (Dealer management system) and an IMS (Importer management system).
+We are building a <a title="DMS" href="http://en.wikipedia.org/wiki/Dealership_management_system" >DMS</a> (Dealer management system) and an IMS (Importer management system).
 The project is very exciting but we don't have a clue on the domain.
 We are also a lot of people with different programming styles.
 So we decided to give Mob Programming a try and after a few weeks the results are very positive.

 Some **lessons we have learned** along the way: